 For example, for every 100 calories of protein you eat, about 25 calories are used during the digestion process.

-This has not shown to have a significant effect however it is definitely worth mentioning, considering it does effect the calories out/calories expended side of the energy balance equation (helping us achieve a negative energy balance).
+This has not shown to have a significant effect, however, it is worth mentioning, considering it does affect the energy expenditure side of the energy balance equation (possibly helping us, if even in a very small way, achieve a negative energy balance).

 In summary, protein is beneficial for weight loss in that it can;